StuyCSDojo/dojo-resources/private_resources/source/stuycs/intro_cs1/recursion_introduction.rst

                                  2*1!
                                    1
        Ponder over the case of n!
            Hint: How can you rewrite n! in terms of a smaller factorial?
 How can you rewrite the smaller factorial into an even smaller one?

        By now, you might have deduce that 1! can serve as your base case.
 Now how can we incorporate the usage of state variables, one of the distinguishing factors of iterative-style recursion?

        Remember that two of the main usage of state variables are to store the answer that you have calculated so far and to act as a counter.

        So let us start by adding a variable for our current answer.
 The function header would look like:

        (define factorial (lambda (n product)
               ...
 	      )

        Notice that in addition to n (the number to calculate the factorial for), we have product.
 This allows us to keep track of the current product as we progress from one function call to another.

        But, how would we know when to stop?
 It might be useful to have a counter that counts up to n.
-A trace of (factorial n) when n is 6 is shown below:
+A trace of (factorial n counter answer) when n is 6 is shown below:

        -----------------------------------------------------------------------
        | Function Call       | Current Value of n | Counter | Current Answer |